InterstellarOne/custom-paintings/README.md

 1. Create a 16x16 painting.
 Drawing a frame will keep it in line with the built-in paintings and make it contrast better with the walls, but it isn't nessecary.
 Open both the painting and the template in an image editor such as GIMP or Photoshop.
 2. Unzip the datapack if you haven't already, and navigate to ~/pk-more-paintings/data/pk_mo_pa/functions/core/place/1x1/.
+3. Go to https://mc-heads.net/ and enter your username and click Find.
+Then, copy the top line of the UUID.
+Go to https://mc-heads.net/minecraft/profile/YOUR-UUID-HERE, replacing the last part with your UUID.
+Leave this browser tab open.
-3. Choose whether you want to replace one of the paintings, or create a new one.
-If you want to replace one, follow the steps in 4a.
-If you want to add one, follow the steps in 4b.
+4. Choose whether you want to replace one of the paintings, or create a new one.
+If you want to replace one, follow the steps in 5a.
+If you want to add one, follow the steps in 5b.

-4a.
+5a.
 Open the painting's .mcfunction of your choice, denoted by a number.

-4b.
+5b.
 - 1. Duplicate a file, such as 01.mcfunction, and rename it to the lowest available number.
 With no previous modifications, I would rename it to 05.mcfunction.
 - 2. Open the file, and change the number in line 1 to the number you just named the function.
 Save the file.
 - 3. In the same file directory, open random.mcfunction, change the last number on line 4 to the number you set, (No leading zeros) and duplicate the last line of code below itself, replacing the numbers with the one that you set.
 Save the file.
-5. Copy the top two 8x8 painting tiles onto the indicated spaces on the template, then export as something like "painting top.png"
+6. Copy the top two 8x8 painting tiles onto the indicated spaces on the template, then export as something like "painting top.png"
-6. Change your minecraft skin to the file you just exported.
+7. Change your minecraft skin to the file you just exported.
-7. Go to https://minecraft-heads.com/custom-heads/heads-generator, and enter your username, and write anything for the head name.
-Click "Craft Command", then copy the **Value** field.
+8. Go your tab with mc-heads.net, which you would have opened in step 3.
+Reload the page, then copy everything inside of the quotation marks next to the **value** field.
-8. Paste this into the top **value** field in your .mcfunction, replacing what was already inside of the quotation marks.
+9. Paste this into the top **value** field in your .mcfunction, replacing what was already inside of the quotation marks.
-9. Repeat steps 5-8 for the bottom two squares.
+10. Repeat steps 5-8 for the bottom two squares.
 Replace "top" in the steps with "bottom" when nessecary.
-10. Save the file.
+11. Save the file.
 You should be done!
 Now, just reload the datapack.
 ## 1x2
 [Templates](https://github.com/InterstellarOne/custom-paintings/tree/main/1x2)